asynts/pico-os/Docs/Debug/0005_interrupts-disabled-in-dummy-thread.md

 -   I am no longer constructing the string in `dbgln` if we are in handler mode.
     That avoids the inevitiable memory allocation.

+-   I am now using a constant string when creating the worker thread in `SystemHandler`.
+    It is allocated in advance.

+-   I made strings immutable and make them trivially copyable, thus, I can create threads on the fly.